Czekanowski distance: Definition

 Where $A_k(i,j)$ is the (i, j)-th pixel of the k-th band of a color image and, similarly, $B_k(i,j)$ is the pixel that it is being compared to.

 Uses

-In the context of image forensics – for example, detecting if an image has been manipulated –, Rocha et al. report the Czenakowski distance is a popular choice for Color Filter Array (CFA) identification.
+In the context of image forensics – for example, detecting if an image has been manipulated –, Rocha et al. report the Czekanowski distance is a popular choice for Color Filter Array (CFA) identification.